What is Video Surveillance as a Service (VSaaS)?

 Traditional video surveillance options have been a significant pain point for organizations looking to maintain proper oversight of business locations and facilities.
 Because conventional video surveillance systems are managed and stored onsite, recordings are unavailable for remote on-demand review.
 Setups with remote options may lean on firewalls with insecure access methods like port forwarding.
 This exposes the data to the internet, where any malicious actor can attempt to connect and access exposed devices.

-This is an inefficient setup because it limits the visibility and monitoring capabilities of organizations that want to keep a close eye on the security and daily operations of their facilities.
-VSaaS allows companies to address these oversight issues by allowing for secure viewing of live feeds from all facilities that can be centrally managed from a comprehensive dashboard.
+This is an inefficient setup because it limits the visibility and monitoring capabilities of organizations.
+For instance such organizations which want to keep a close eye on the security and daily operations of their facilities.
+VSaaS allows companies to address these oversight issues by allowing for secure viewing of live feeds from all facilities.
+Facilities that can be centrally managed from a comprehensive dashboard.
 Organizations can still maintain local control and monitoring for on-site staff.

 Reduction in Resources